dqhntt/Language_Learning_Sudoku_App/README.md

 	PAST GAMES <br />
 	<br />

-	3. I want to see how I played my past games, including game configurations, moves made, time spent for each move, etc., so that I can analyze my past strategies and improve them.<br />
+	3. I want to see how I played my past games, including game configurations, moves made, time spent for each move, etc, so that I can analyze my past strategies and improve them.<br />
 	**Examples:**
 		-   When the “History” button is tapped on the homepage, the user is directed to a page with a sortable list of games played from each level, each showing some or all of the above information.
 			- When the user taps a specific game, another page is shown with more details such as the lists of words used and game configurations.